teambit/docs/docs/workspace/01-overview.md

 ...
 ```

-Each component should be consumed using an absolute `import` statement using its module name.
+While the component's source code is a part of your workspace, Bit keeps the compiled module in the `node_modules` directory.
+Each component should be consumed using an absolute `import` statement from its node_modules package using its module name (and not via a relative import).
+This ensures both that you're using a fully compiled and isolated version of the component's code, and that you dont need to retrace your steps to convert relative imports to node_modules imports once you've completed your development work.

+By treating each component as a module Bit helps you build isolated components that interact with each other using only their APIs.